top of page

 • PGCE (Postgraduate Certificate in Education)

-• Level 7 Master’s in Specialist Teaching & Assessing Dyslexia
+• Level 7 Postgraduate Diploma in Specialist Teaching and Assessing Dyslexia (AMBDA)

 • Enhanced DBS certificate